Welcome to Wansui

 “Virginity sells at a premium, and with the right preparations, a girl can be a virgin ten times for ten different men.”

-The younger sister of the late Madame Wong lao’da, Madame Wong took charge of her older sister’s business after her brutal murder at the hands of Zheng Tianshou.
-Like most mama-sans, Madame Wong II has only one god, and that is money.
+The proprietress of the Golden Gully Brothel.
+Like most mama-sans, Madame Wong has only one god, and that is money.

 Butcher Song